How to add style category and standard processes?

 Go to Industrial Engineering > Style Categories.

-Click on the "+" button at the top right corner to create a new style category.
+- Click the "+ Add Style Category" button in the top right corner to create a new style category.

 Adding a Style Category: